cakephp/docs/source/developing-with-cakephp/helpers.rst

     Used to create Javascript compatible with various Javascript libraries.
 Replaces JavascriptHelper and AjaxHelper with a more flexible solution.
-:doc:`/core-helpers/javascript`
-    Used to escape values for use in JavaScripts, write out data to JSON objects, and format code blocks.
 :doc:`/core-helpers/number`
     Number and currency formatting.
 :doc:`/core-helpers/paginator`